The price of Greenland

 So your best bet for the overall economic value of sovereignty over Greenland is somewhere between $17 to $21 billion.7 If that money were distributed evenly among Greenlandics, then it would come to an offer of something between $295,000 and $360,000 per man, woman, and child on the island.

-That’s a lot of money, and not too far from the $485,000 that I suggested when I looked at this issue in 2019.8
+That’s a lot of money, over a million bucks for a family of four, and not too far from the $485,000 per person that I suggested when I looked at this issue in 2019.8

 The strategic case